the registered office of a SAS

 • Provision of office equipment, etc.

-• Contact the domiciliation company,
+• Get in touch with the domiciliation company,

-• Enter the address you are interested in,
+• Enter the address you're interested in,

-• Choose your complementary services,
+• Choosing your additional services,

-• Send us your bank details.
+• Send your bank details (RIB).

 Conclusion